-- If the outboard DOES NOT shut itself off, you may not have properly advanced throttle grip. - If the engine exceeds 3000 RPM, the outboard may have been shifted into gear.
+- If the outboard DOES NOT shut itself off, you may not have properly advanced throttle grip. - If the engine exceeds 3000 RPM. the outboard may have been shifted into gear.

-In either event, immediately press STOP button to turn outboard OFF and re-start the procedure.
+In either event, immediately press ENGINE cut-off switch to turn outboard OFF and restart the procedure.